lcasarini/PKequal/README.md

 w_0-w_a parametrization of the equation of state' L. Casarini, S. A.
 Bonometto, E. Tessarotto and P.-S. Corasaniti, arXiv:

-and in case you use the COSMOMC/CAMB and FrankEmu cite the papers indicated in:
+and in case you use the COSMOMC/CAMB or FrankenEmu cite the papers indicated in:

 http://cosmologist.info/cosmomc/http://cosmologist.info/cosmomc/